-With several sites anticipated to be fully operational in the research network by the end of 2023, the network will be able to start offering unique research opportunities of interest to sponsors and industry based on the coordinated data collection.
-We expect that the number of sites in the RFRI Global Research Network will grow over the next few years.
-DGBI investigators world-wide have shown in joining the RFRI Global Research Network.
-A survey among Romeaffiliated DGBI researchers in late 2020 resulted in 81 investigators in 33 countries who have either confirmed participation in the network or expressed strong interest in joining it (see figure 1).
+With several sites anticipated to be fully operational in the research network during 2024, the network will be able to start offering unique research opportunities of interest to sponsors and industry based on the coordinated data collection.
+We expect the number of sites in the RFRI Global Research Network will grow over the next few years.
+DGBI investigators worldwide have joined the RFRI Global Research Network.
+A survey among Rome-affiliated DGBI researchers in late 2020 resulted in 81 investigators in 33 countries who have either confirmed participation in the network or expressed strong interest in joining it (see figure 1).

 Engagement with Industry Consultant.
-We are pleased to have Doug Levine MD continue as our external industry consultant.
+We are pleased to have Doug Levine, MD, continue as our external industry consultant.
 His assistance to the Executive Committee through advisement on pharmaceutical industry perspectives, practices, and engagement of external investigators to inform RFRI approaches for establishing research collaborations and sponsorships is invaluable.
-Through his support of the collaborative projects, review of research proposal drafts, budgets and contracts, internal planning documents related to RFRI infrastructure, and funding support strategies, we are well-positioned for the coming years.
+Through his support of collaborative projects, review of research proposal drafts, budgets, and contracts, internal planning documents related to RFRI infrastructure, and funding support strategies, we are well-positioned for the coming years.